goodmami/pe/README.md

 When a parsing expression matches an input, it returns a `Match` object, which is similar to those of Python's [re](https://docs.python.org/3/library/re.html) module for regular expressions.
-By default, nothing is captured, but the raw (`~`) operator emits the substring of the matching expression, similar to regular expression's capturing groups:
+By default, nothing is captured, but the capture operator (`~`) emits the substring of the matching expression, similar to regular expression's capturing groups:

 ```python